Today’s Topic: How to Handle Stress as a Sports Parent

 Sometimes that can mean taking a break.
 When I’m feeling stressed and overwhelmed and I have a lot going on, I feel like I can’t stop.
 I need to keep going.
 I have a big long list of things that I need to do, and I need to keep powering through and checking them off.
 While that is helpful, again, that overwhelm can start to build on itself.
 We look at all these things we need to do.

 Give yourself a break, even five, 10 minutes.
 Step outside.
 Go for a quick walk.
 Take your kids to the park for a little bit.
 Take a break.
-Focusing on getting away from it sometimes seems counter intuitive, but we can then go into whatever the situation is a little bit more refreshed and focused.
+Focusing on getting away from it sometimes seems counter-intuitive, but we can then go into whatever the situation is a little bit more refreshed and focused.

 That fourth way to handle stress is to really make sure that you are taking care of yourself.
-Add in some self care, and when you can’t, maybe take some dedicated time to do that, to take a break from what’s going on to reset, regroup, refocus.
+Add in some self-care, and when you can’t, maybe take some dedicated time to do that, to take a break from what’s going on to reset, regroup, refocus.

 Again, perfectly appropriate for athletes too when they are feeling overwhelmed.
-Maybe they’re in the high point of season.
-They’ve been at practices, they’re doing extra trainings.
+Maybe they’re in the high point of the season.
+They’ve been at practices, they’re doing extra training.
 We’re in summer so maybe school’s not a factor right now, but if that overwhelm is happening it can feel like there’s a lot to do.
 Stay in it.
 Go, go, go.
 More, more, more.

 Take a Step Back

 Sometimes we need to do the opposite.
 We need to take that step back.
-We need to not just breathe, but we need go give ourselves that space to breathe and to not think about everything that’s contributing.
+We need to not just breathe, but we need to give ourselves that space to breathe and to not think about everything that’s contributing.
 Then we can return to it.

 Maybe it’s encouraging your athlete, you know, let’s take an hour and you really love hiking.
 Let’s go for a quick hike.
 Or it’s still warm out.
 Let’s hop in the pool for an hour.
 Have fun and then you can get back to preparing when we’re done.
-So that self care, that taking a break is ultimately really important.
+So that self-care, that taking a break is ultimately really important.

 Parents, You’re Not Alone

-Again, as parents we feel stress.
+Again, as parents, we feel stress.
 It really is important that you take care of yourself because your kids feed off of that.
 We can get into this loop of feeling stressed and they’re responding.
 They’re feeling stressed.
 They’re coming back at you and it can build in a negative way from there.

 By managing your own stress, not only do you feel better, but your family probably functions better.
 You’re modeling not just your kids, but for your whole family, of how to better manage and deal with your stress.

-Again, these four strategies – talking about it, keeping people in the loop of what’s going on and asking for some support, taking some nice deep breaths to help deal with the way that you’re feeling, and monitoring your self talk and then changing it as best you can.
-Then, fitting in some self care and taking a break.
+Again, these four strategies – talking about it, keeping people in the loop of what’s going on and asking for some support, taking some nice deep breaths to help deal with the way that you’re feeling, and monitoring your self-talk and then changing it as best you can.
+Then, fitting in some self-care and taking a break.
 All of those are really important strategies for yourself and for your athlete.

 Setting an Example

-Like I said, these mental skills I teach to athletes are ones that I rely on to get through my day.
+As I said, these mental skills I teach to athletes are ones that I rely on to get through my day.
 There is no shame in us as parents using our mental skills.
 It models and sets the tone for our kids.
 These are skills that we use and we need as people.
 It doesn’t mean that there’s anything wrong with you.
 This is how we better function as people in the world, and it’s useful for athletes.